 I live in Portland, Oregon, where you can find Sitka and me trail running, exploring the mountains or camping down a dirt road.
 I’m also a fantastic vegan cook and sourdough bread baker if I do say so myself.

-Sitka is a 4-year-old rescued Red Heeler mix from Hood River Adopt a Dog.
-When Jen picked him up, he nipped a hole in her favorite jacket, was famous for hopping six-foot fences and was notorious for destroying socks.
+Sitka is a Red Heeler mix rescued from Hood River Adopt a Dog.
+When Jen picked him up, he nipped a hole in her favorite jacket, was famous for hopping six-foot fences, and was notorious for destroying socks.